 There are several additional vaccines still in various phases of being tested.
 You can find more information on the three vaccines being used and the other candidates at the CDC.

-Please check our interactive map to find current COVID-19 vaccination rates for Georgia counties.
+Please check our interactive map to find current COVID-19 vaccination rates for every Georgia county

 How can I find out more about COVID-19 vaccines in metro Atlanta?